Street Fighter 2010: The Final Fight: Localization

-The English localization of Street Fighter 2010 differs from the original Japanese release, changing the main character's identity and backstory in order to imply that he is the same Ken from the original Street Fighter, having retired from his martial arts career after winning the tournament.
+The English localization of Street Fighter 2010 differs from the original Japanese release.
+The localization changed the main character's identity and backstory in order to imply that he is the same Ken from the original Street Fighter, having retired from his martial arts career after winning the tournament.
 In the Japanese version, the main character is named Kevin Straker (ケビン・ストレイカー, Kebin Sutoreikā), a cyborg policeman employed by the Galaxy Police to neutralize a breed of interplanetary super-criminals known as "Parasites", whose abilities are drastically improved over regular humans and aliens due to an armored parasitic insect that has been implanted into their bodies.
 The character of Troy was originally called Dr. Jose (Dr.ホセ, Dokutā Hose), the scientist responsible for creating the parasitic organisms used to turn people into "Parasites".
 Before the final battle, Dr. Jose reveals that Kevin is actually a "Parasite" created by him, having implanted one of his insects into Kevin's head before having him infiltrate the Galaxy Police, and that the cybernetic armor on Kevin's body was actually created by the parasite implanted within him.
 Other than the changes to the main character's identity and the story, the game itself is otherwise identical between the two versions.

+There is a common misconception that the game was only given the Street Fighter title for the US release, with the Japanese release having no references to the franchise.
+However, this is false, as the Japanese title roughly translates to 2010 Street Fighter, and the character of Kevin has been referenced in official Japanese Street Fighter tie-in material.

 Reception

-GameSpot retrospectively criticized the game's translated plotline of introducing Ken as a cyborg twenty-five years in the future of the original Street Fighter, comparing it to the alterations to Dhalsim done for the movie Street Fighter.
+GameSpot retrospectively criticized the translated plotline of introducing Ken as a cyborg 25 years in the future of the original Street Fighter, comparing it to the alterations to Dhalsim for the movie Street Fighter.
 1UP.com retrospectively described the game as a "bastard offshoot" of the franchise and a "nightmare of terrible localization".
-ScrewAttack retrospectively stated that while the game was incredibly difficult, it was not bad, and that if the game had not been marketed as a Street Fighter game, it most likely would have been ignored.
+ScrewAttack retrospectively stated that the game was incredibly difficult but not bad, and that if it had not been marketed as a Street Fighter game, it most likely would have been ignored.